Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 Some admit to creating child-like exaggerations for media attention and TV cameras --- and some report having been paid from $30,000 to over $400,000 to do so.
 Several "whistle-blowers" reported that "dozens" of psychics offered decades of sexual favors to researchers and police to "gain a credible edge".
 And several paranormal participants admitted that many practicing psychics promoting investigative training are reaping in big cash with nothing but smiles and exaggerations.

-In March 2014 apparently the psychic community continues to spin out of control as profit motivation is now 24/7/365 according to many insiders.
+As 2014 closes the paranormal and psychic community continues to spin out of control as profit motivation is now 24/7/365 according to many insiders.

-While the testing of several "psychic detectives" continues worldwide, here we examine why now more than a dozen top-ranking paranormal healers and spiritual mediums suddenly became whistle-blowers and admitted during 2011 and 2012 that it's likely no one actually has paranormal abilities.
+While the testing of several "psychic detectives" continues worldwide, here we examine why now more than a dozen top-ranking paranormal healers and spiritual mediums suddenly became whistle-blowers and admitted from 2011 to 2014 that it's likely no one actually has paranormal abilities.
 Here too many insiders --- including many of the most credible and respected --- showcase the ease in scamming the public with psychic readings, and also posting Facebook and YouTube fantasies.

 Sally Morgan has met extensive scrutiny after some audience members linked her visions on stage to prompts provided through an ear-piece from someone behind them and off-stage.
 A September 20, 2011 article about those allegations is available at http://www.guardian.co.uk/science/2011/sep/20/psychic-sally-morgan-hears-voices